veroyoung/veroyoung/README.md

 - 👋 Hi, I’m @veroyoung
 - 👩 I was working as a Food R&D scientist in Roquette
 - 🌱 I’m currently learning(and sharping) data manipulation/analysis skills(Excel, Python, Sql).
 You can find some of my work in my repositories.
-- 💞️ I’m looking for food related jobs at the moment
+- 💞️ I’m looking for food related jobs at the moment: e.g. RDA Scientist/Food Technologist with Data Analysis Skills
 - 📫 You can reach me via email: vero dot young at outlook dot com

 <!---